elliejeanclark/startup/notes.md

 if, else, and else if are supported.
 You can also use ternary operator, here is an example: `a === 1 ? console.log(1) : console.log('not 1');`
 Common boolean operations: && (and) || (or) ! (not)
 ### Loops
 You can use for, for in, for of, while, do while, and switch loops in JavaScript. for in statment iterates over an object's property name.
 For of iterates over an iterable's property values like array, map, set.
 Break and continue statements are used to abort or advance the loop.
+Switch statments have a bunch of `case`s that will compare the output of the expression to and then run code inside of the block and then break the statment.
+If you don't have anything that matches none of the cases will run.
 ## String Functions
 - length: the number of characters in the string.
 - indexOf(): the starting index of a given substring